7 Responses That Make Your Kids Stop Talking To You

 1. Don’t interrupt.

 Wives, you can relate to this.
 We tell our husband something, and he responds with a grunt.
 We accuse him of not hearing us to which he replies, “I heard you.”
-Then he repeats what we said.
-He may have “heard” us, but what he heard didn’t really register!
-We want a response to what we have said that shows they really were listening.

 It’s the same way with our kids.

-They need us to stop what we are doing, look at them and listen.
-They want us to respond in a way that shows we heard what they were saying and what they meant.
-It means being aware of the emotion they are expressing through what they are sharing.
-(What happened hurt me, upset me, made me happy, etc.) Acknowledging that emotion makes them know you care not only about what they are saying, but what they are feeling.
+This means being aware of the emotion they are expressing through what they are sharing.
+(What happened hurt me, upset me, made me happy, etc.) Acknowledging that emotion lets them know you care not only about what they are saying but what they are feeling.

 When our kids come to us and share something with us, it’s hard not to go into “parent mode” and respond with our criticism, or with correction.
 This makes them unwilling to take the risk of telling us things they think we may disapprove of, or lecture them about.
-It’s better to listen and show an interest, then think before responding.
+It’s better to listen and show interest, then think before responding.

 If they have shared a situation where their responses or actions were wrong, don’t correct them at that time.
 Make a mental note that it is something to address with them at a later time, in a casual manner, with the goal of teaching based on what they shared with you.